By Rebecca Powers

 Have you ever purchased a Hodgson Mill baking mix?
 Did you know that Hodgson Mill is actually based in Effingham?
 Recently, they constructed a retail store called The Mill that sells a wide variety of cooking gadgets and milled grain products, including a large selection of gluten free items.
 If you’re looking to add a few new recipes to your recipe box, the building also hosts baking and healthy eating cooking classes in their new education center.
 Classes are $20 for Demonstration and $25 for Interactive and can be booked online (with an added fee), in person or over the phone.
 Though most classes are targeted toward junior high aged kids and up, they will be offering some classes for younger chefs in the near future.

 Looking for a show away from home?
 The Effingham Performance Center is a nearby destination for entertainment seekers.
 This 1,523-seat theater has had performers from The Doobie Brothers to Bob Saget.
-Some upcoming performances will include Bill Engvall, Vince Gill and The Price is Right LIVE.
+Some upcoming performances included Bill Engvall, Vince Gill and The Price is Right LIVE.
 Though the majority of performances are more for adults, occasionally the EPC will host kid friendly shows.

 Feeling more like a day submerged in nature?
 Just a short drive north of Effingham is a 600-acre lake called Lake Sara.
 The lake offers a nice beach for swimming, and it’s free!
+For a fun restaurant choice, check out Pinky’s and its beachy decor with views of Lake Sara and live music on summer weekends.

 Maybe you and your kids are avid park hoppers and want to leap to some new park options.
 Effingham has four city parks from which to choose.
 One of my favorites is Evergreen Hollow Park, and coming soon is an all inclusive playground called Harmony Playground.